-In the main debt settlement sections of the debt relief program we have stressed the importance of being in communication with your original creditors, and their assignee debt collectors, during first and second stage collections.
-You should know at this point that debt collection calls, and dealing with debt collectors and bank recovery personnel on the phone, is part of any negotiation and debt settlement program.
+In the main debt settlement article series,I have stressed the importance of being in communication with your original creditors, and sometimes their contingency debt collectors, during first stage collections.
+You should know at this point that debt collection phone calls, and dealing with debt collectors and bank recovery personnel, is part of your debt negotiation process.

-Several debt settlement program sections detail the importance of communicating with creditors and debt collectors.
-Some of the debt collector call highlights we cover include:
+Some of the debt collector phone call highlights I cover include:

-- Your conversation during a collection call should initially be kept brief and center on your financial hardships.
+- Your conversation during a collection call should initially be kept brief and focus on your financial hardships.

 - It is best that you initiate the calls in order to maintain the proper mindset during your interactions with debt collectors.

-- In some limited instances you will want to be in more frequent communications, such as when settling with your original lender just before they are set to send your account out to a collection agency.
+- In some limited instances you will want to be in more frequent communications, such as when settling with your original lender just before they are set to send your account out to a collection agency, or just prior to when a collection company is set to lose your account.

-- You can limit phone calls you make to banks internal recovery departments, and other debt collectors, to once a month during certain stages of collection and depending on the creditor.
+- You can limit phone calls you make to banks internal recovery departments, and other debt collectors, to once a month during certain stages of collection and depending on the creditor (there are instances where it is better to not call at all until you are ready to resolve the debt).

 - Negotiating settlement deals generally involves you making outbound calls, not mailing letters (without your having had prior telephone discussions), unless you are hiring a professional negotiator.